Tyomaaans/E-Commerce-API/README.md

 A production-ready REST API for an e-commerce platform built with Go.
 Designed with scalability and maintainability in mind — featuring a multi-role system, event-driven architecture, and pluggable payment gateway abstraction.

 > ⚠️ This project is actively under development.
-Core features are stable; payment and real-time chat are in progress.
+Core features are stable; upload files, payment, and real-time chat are in progress.

 ---